metsch/masterthesis/README.md

-# Reducing the operation cost of a file fixity storage service on the ethereum blockchain by utilizing pool testing strategies.
+# Master Thesis: Reducing the operation cost of a file fixity storage service on the Ethereum blockchain by utilizing pool testing strategies.

 ## Author: Michael Etschbacher